RichBurman/highlands_project5/README.md

 - Please find below a detailed list of future implementations for the website.

 - Discount code functionality
     - As detailed in the bugs section below, sadly the discount code functionality is not operating in full.
 The discount codes work, when a user enters the discount code and applies it at the checkout.
-However, Stripe will take the full total price and not the discounted price, but the website will process and display to the user that the discount price has been paid!
-This would lead to extremely poor user experience and would need to be fixed or address prior the website going live.
+However, Stripe will take the full total price and not the discounted price, but the website will process and display to the user that the discount price has been paid.
+This would lead to an extremely poor user experience and would need to be fixed or addressed prior the website going live.
+The discount code function has now been hidden and a message displayed informing the user of this (please see known bugs for further information)
 - Users only being able to submit reviews on packages they have an order history of purchasing
     - At the momemnt a user can submit a review on any package, whether they have purchased it or not.
 I would like to set up where the user can only submit a review on packages they have purchased.
 The reasoning behind this is to enchance the user experience, as the user will only be reading reviews from users who have purchased the packages.
 - Admin approving reviews before they are visible on the reviews.